Surfboard: Thrusters and Tri-fins

 The tri-fin's design attempts to incorporate the glide of a longboard and the performance of a shortboard into a single layout.
 The additional fins ensure that even what riding down the line, two, or at least one, vertical control surface is in black water (not unstable foam) allows riders better turning capabilities.
-In a Thruster, the symmetric, usually larger, single center fin is flanked by twin asymmetric, cambered fins.
+In a Thruster, the symmetrically-foiled center fin is flanked by twin asymmetric, cambered fins.
 The camber is angled front in and top in, directing energy from the incoming wave to lift the board and straighten it, not dissimilar from the force vectoring provided by the geometry of a rocket's nozzle.

 Quad

 A "Quad" four fins, typically arranged as two pairs of thrusters in wing formation, which are quick down the line but tend to lose energy through turns.
 The energy is lost as the board goes up the wave because the fins are now vectoring energy from the oncoming water toward the back of the board, bleeding speed.